-Cars from yesteryear are not only fine examples of machinery that is aesthetically pleasing, for many motorists the sight of them conjures up memories of days gone by, whether these are good ones or bad.
+Cars from yesteryear are not only a fine example of machinery that is aesthetically pleasing, but for many motorists the sight of them conjures up memories of days gone by.

 The more business savvy car owner in Cuba has been able to register their ancient vehicle as a taxi and will charge foreign tourists who are happy to pay over-the-odds for a nostalgic ride in one of the classic cars.
 Cuba welcomes around three million tourists every year, the majority of them from Canada.